• Skip to primary navigation

 Baked Corn Casserole

-It also uses corn and while I state you can use canned, the fresher is just so much better.
-If you feel intimidated about cutting fresh corn off the cobb, standby I found this easy tutorial.
-If you’re still not sure you want to do it that method…. no problem, there are some handy kitchen tools you can use that make cutting fresh corn a breeze!
+It also uses corn, and while I state you can use canned, the fresher corn is so much better.
+If you feel intimidated about cutting fresh corn off the cob, here’s an easy tutorial.
+If you’re still not sure you want to do it that method…. no problem; there are some handy kitchen tools you can use that make cutting fresh corn a breeze!

 Baked Corn Casserole

 You don’t have to just pigeonhole this recipe for appetizers.
 It is hearty and delicious enough to have as a side dish or complete meal.
-You can serve this with a nice salad or crunchy slaw or even fruit salad.
+You can serve this with a nice salad, crunchy slaw, or even fruit salad.

 Baked corn casserole on white plate topped with sliced avocado